-* Support for problems consisting of binary variables.
+* Binary optimization.
 See PSOBINARY function for details.

 * Vectorized fitness functions.

 * Solver parameters controlled using 'options' structure similar to existing MATLAB optimization solvers.

-* User-defined custom plots may be written using same template as Genetic Algorithm plotting functions.
+* User-defined custom plots may be written using same template as GA plotting functions.

 * Another optimization solver may be called as a "hybrid function" to refine PSO results.